Jaba-B/Types/README.md

 #### Group organization users
 You have an organization with 2 types of users EMPLOYEE and CONTRACTOR.
-Create function to group an array of users to `{emproyees: [], contractors: []}` For example data and expected result look at comments in src/index.ts.
+Create function to group an array of users to `{emproyees: [], contractors: []}` Example of data and expected result look at comments in src/index.ts.

 *Remember please, that the main focus is on types and typescript features, so you should describe all possible types using mock data.*